chrisdevito/drawPolygonContext/README.rst

 Usage
 ======
+Install the two mel script in your maya scripts path:
+    drawPolygonContextProperties.mel
+    drawPolygonContextValues.mel

 Load the plugin using the plugin manager.

 Then type this in the mel script editor with a polygon selected: